 My therapist was incredibly kind and professional.
 They even surprised me by letting me keep the extra organic jasmine essential oil that they hadn’t used during the spa experience.
 The transformative and healing event ended with a delicious platter of fresh papaya served with homemade spicy tamarind sauce and ginger tea.
 I left the realm of wellness feeling cleansed and centered.
 The lymphatic treatment left my body feeling lighter, skin brighter, and mind clearer.
 But most importantly it supported and enhanced my immune system, which is crucial when you’re a full-time traveler like me!

-If you’re in Seminyak don’t miss out on a divine spa experience at the Spa Alila.
+If you’re in Seminyak don’t miss out on a pine spa experience at the Spa Alila.
 I also rounded up my favorite spa experiences in Kuala Lumpur!
 Where have you had the best massage in Southeast Asia?
 Tell me in the comments so I can go check it out!

 Thank you to each of these incredible Ubud spas for offering me your delightful spa experiences.
 All opinions and photos are my own.
 This post contains affiliate links, please read the Miss Filatelista disclosure policy for more information.